 The gaps which the Grindelwald Conspiracy was designed to plug were:

-2. The Dark Arts are not taught at Hogwarts.
-Yet, despite the fact that Tom was unaware of even the existence of magic until the age of 11, and supposedly spent his summers in a Muggle orphanage, he still managed to become an accomplished Dark wizard by the age of 16.
+- The Dark Arts are not taught at Hogwarts.
+Yet, despite the fact that Tom was unaware of even the existence of magic at the age of 11, and supposedly spent his summers in a Muggle orphanage, he still managed to become an accomplished Dark wizard by the age of 16.

 Neither of these gaps were ever satisfactorily plugged.
 Apart from a thin, brittle layer of paint, there is nothing supporting them but open air.

-Since that time (2003) one might feel a need to add at least one additional item to this list, which was not originally on it.
-Namely that we are now supposed to accept the claim that:
+One might feel a need to add at least one additional item to this list, which had not been originally on it.
+Namely that we are also supposed to accept the claim that:

 Now, admittedly none of these gaps are as unbreachable as they looked back during the 3-year summer.

 The third, I have to admit, we didn’t even consider back during the 3-year summer.
-We’d never officially heard of the Trace at that point.
-Still, back then, we all believed that Tom had murdered his father and paternal grandparents upon finishing Hogwarts in 1945, and, having at least turned 17 by then would no longer be under anything like a Trace — which was never openly mentioned in canon until DHs.
-(And makes no sense as described.)
+We’d never been officially told about any Trace at that point.
+Still, back then, we also all believed that Tom had murdered his father and paternal grandparents upon finishing Hogwarts in 1945, and, having at least turned 17 by then would no longer be under anything like a Trace — which, if one recalls, was never openly mentioned in canon until DHs.
+(And makes no sense as described at that point.)

-Most of us had already worked it out that there had to be some form of tracking spell on underage wizards, since Dobby’s wandless hover charm had brought the Ministry down on Harry as early as CoS, and the Ministry had also been immediately aware when Harry had inadvertently blown up his aunt a year later.
-But that could have been some special arrangement specifically for Harry.
-Hermione claimed to have been trying out spells at home before starting Hogwarts and we never heard that the Ministry slapped her down for it.
+Most of us had already worked it out that there had to be some form of monitoring on underage wizards, since Dobby’s wandless hover charm had brought the Ministry down on Harry as early as CoS.
+The Ministry had also been immediately aware when Harry had inadvertently blown up his aunt a year later.
+But that could have been some special arrangement specifically designed for Harry.
+Back in PS/SS Hermione claimed to have been trying out spells at home before starting Hogwarts and we never heard that the Ministry slapped her down for it.

 Permit me to point something rather obvious out to you all: